Want to learn more about

 6 What does a typical day at ELP look like?

-During their morning at ELP, children will have the opportunity to engage in independent and group play, small and large group activities, use their fine and gross motor skills, explore using their senses, get exercise, use their creativity and cognitive skills.
+During their day at ELP, children will have the opportunity to engage in independent and group play, small and large group activities, use their fine and gross motor skills, explore using their senses, get exercise, use their creativity and cognitive skills.
 Students will participate in circle time, music activities, art and science activities, practice identifying shapes, colors, numbers and letters in a variety of developmentally appropriate ways.
 We will also have special activities such as library, chapel time, show and tell, etc. While we strive to make the daily schedule predictable to provide children with a sense of routine and security, we also strive to include enough different opportunities to keep children invested and excited about school.